nabilhanan/nabilhanan/aws-restart/learning-progress-aws-restart.md

   2. Configure route tables associated with subnets to local and internet-bound traffic by using an internet gateway and a NAT gateway.
   3. Launch a bastion server in a public subnet.
   4. Use a bastion server to log in to an instance in a private subnet.

+Day 37 - 24 January 2024
+- Topic 1 Storage and Archiving - Cloud Storage Overview
+  1. Define cloud storage, how it works, and its uses.
+  2. Identify Amazon Web Services (AWS) Cloud storage services and categories.
+- Topic 2 Storage and Archiving - Amazon EBS
+  1. Define Amazon Elastic Block Store (Amazon EBS).
+  2. Identify EBS volume types and examine some use cases.
+  3. Create and manage an EBS volume using the AWS Command Line Interface (AWS CLI).
+- Lab 181 - Troubleshooting a VPC
+  1. Creating an Amazon Simple Storage Service (Amazon S3) bucket to hold VPC Flow Log data
+  2. Creating a flow log to capture all IP traffic passing through network interfaces in the VPC
+  3. Troubleshooting the VPC configuration issues to allow access to the resources
+  4. Downloading and analyzing the flow log data
+- Lab 182 - Working with Amazon EBS
+  1. Create an EBS volume.
+  2. Attach and mount an EBS volume to an EC2 instance.
+  3. Create a snapshot of an EBS volume.
+  4. Create an EBS volume from a snapshot.